rahulreghunath/ntt-data-pay/README.md

 ## Installation

-Require this package in your composer.json and update composer.
-This will download the package.
+Install the package using using composer install.
 ```shell
 composer require rahulreghunath/nttdatapay
 ```

-Run the command to publish the configuration file file
+Run the command to publish the configuration file.

 ```shell
 php artisan vendor:publish --provider="Rahulreghunath\Nttdatapay\ServiceProvider"